NetworkGradeLinux/mion/docs/building-images.rst

 The system profile is determined by the ``ORYX_SYSTEM_PROFILE`` variable.

-Porting the native System Profile
+Porting the Native System Profile
 ---------------------------------

 When porting Oryx Linux to new target platforms it is usually necessary to